dewitt/a-simple-plan/README.md

 # Single-Post Blogging Platform

-This project aims to create an incredibly efficient and streamlined single-author blogging platform.
-The core idea is to serve one and only one blog post at a time, inspired by classic finger/plan files.
+This project is an incredibly efficient and streamlined single-author blogging platform.
+It generates a static HTML site from a single Markdown file (`plan.md`), designed for hosting on Cloudflare Pages.

 ## Authoring
 Authors simply write their content in Markdown format to a file named `plan.md` in the project root.
 After saving, the updated content is immediately available on the web.

 ## Design Philosophy
 The platform is designed for optimal performance, minimizing rendering latency to achieve near-instant page loads.
-The serving stack is built with efficiency in mind, utilizing Go for its speed and concurrency.
+The site is pre-rendered to static HTML and served via a global CDN.

 ## Getting Started

 ### Prerequisites
-- Go 1.20+ installed.
+- Go 1.25+ installed.

 ### Installation
 1. Clone the repository: